 Keep it simple

 The kids know that our meals are uncomplicated and simple when dad is gone.
-I am not trying out new recipes or making anything elaborate when he is away.
+I try to stick to our weekly dinner themes but I am not trying out new recipes or making anything elaborate when he is away.
 No one minds!
 We stick to our favorites and rely on frozen pizzas and chicken nuggets more often than normal.
 I can also eat more salads and veggies than my husband would care to when he is home!

 Find a support system